ollama/ollama/docs/faq.md

 The `keep_alive` API parameter with the `/api/generate` and `/api/chat` API endpoints will override the `OLLAMA_KEEP_ALIVE` setting.

+For cooperative server environments, the maximum possible keep alive value for durations specified in the environment via `OLLAMA_KEEP_ALIVE` and the `keep_alive` API parameter can be limited using the `OLLAMA_MAX_KEEP_ALIVE` environment variable.
+All model in memory lifetimes will be limited to this value.
+Refer to the section explaining [how to configure the Ollama server](#how-do-i-configure-ollama-server) to correctly set the environment variable.

 ## How do I manage the maximum number of requests the Ollama server can queue?

 If too many requests are sent to the server, it will respond with a 503 error indicating the server is overloaded.
 You can adjust how many requests may be queue by setting `OLLAMA_MAX_QUEUE`.